eh2k/squares-and-circles/README.md

      * out of memory handling / memory fragmentation - no new/delete usings in open303
      * crash-reporting improvment
      * Sporadic midi stops working while update with webflasher
+     * Modulation/LFO Shape ist not saved in the patch storage (is set to sine, after restore) #98
    * New Engines:
      * SEQ/EuclidRythm
      * SEQ/EuclidArp